Aider-AI/aider/aider/website/index.md

 # Aider is AI pair programming in your terminal

-Aider lets you pair program with LLMs, to edit code in your local git repository.
+Aider lets you pair program with LLMs to edit code in your local Git repository.
-Start a new project or work with an existing git repo.
+Start a new project or work with an existing Git repo.
 Aider works best with GPT-4o & Claude 3.5 Sonnet and can [connect to almost any LLM](https://aider.chat/docs/llms.html).